guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 To edit the scripts, we have been using *Visual Studio 2017* available at [this page](https://www.visualstudio.com/fr/downloads/).
 There is a free *Community edition* and paid versions available, but students can get it for free by registering on their website with the e-mail address their institution provided.

+## Generating an executable project

+To generate a distributable executable file, you need to build an executable file for the Oculus App first.
+To do so, in Unity, open the project and then click on *File->Build Settings*.
+Select the correct build options :
+- Target Platform : Windows
+- Architecture : x86\_x64
+- Copy PDB files : uncheck
+- Development build : uncheck
+- Compression method : Default

+Then click on build.
+It will ask you for an output directory.
+Put it in *projetlong/Cervical_exe/*.

+Once this is done, you can generate an executable file for the Operator GUI.
+We use *pyinstaller* for this, that you should have installed previously.
+You can check the documentation at [this page](https://pyinstaller.readthedocs.io/en/stable/usage.html).

+Place yourself in the directory *projetlong/Cervical_GUI*.
+The main file of the project is *main.py*.

+Generate a *spec* file by running *pyinstaller --onefile --icon="icone;